Certifiers Make Neural Networks Vulnerable to Availability Attacks: Availability Attacks against Certification

-If the adversary has no direct control over the training process, because the victim trains the model themselves, the direct approach by modifying the training objective is not feasible.
+The direct approach is infeasible if the adversary has no direct control over the training process, i.e., only \emph{indirect access}.
 Nevertheless, we can still indirectly modify the training process by injecting poisoned data samples into the training set.

-The adversary's goals remain the same: decrease the certified robustness on the backdoor distribution while maintaining high accuracy and certified robustness on the benign data distribution.
-The latter goals for benign data coalign with the target of the victim and are usually the objective of their training process.
-This means the poisoned data has to target the third objective to decrease the model's robustness on backdoor data while minimizing its impact on benign data.
+The adversary's goals remain the same: decrease the certified robustness on the trigger distribution while maintaining high accuracy and certified robustness on the benign data distribution.
+The latter goals for benign data align with the target of the victim and are usually the objective of their training process.
+This means the poisoned data has to target the third objective to decrease the model's robustness on data with a trigger while minimizing its impact on benign data.

-We propose to achieve this by injecting a small amount of triggered samples to the training set, with random labels $y \sim U(\Y)$ sampled uniformly from the output space:
+We propose to achieve this by injecting a small number of samples containing the trigger into the training set, with random labels $y \sim U(\Y)$ sampled uniformly from the output space:

-The intuition is that by assigning random labels to data on the backdoor distribution, the model cannot learn a stable mapping, which leads to low-confidence predictions.
-Since certifiers rely on clear margins between the output logits (\cref{sec:related_work_certification}), this leads to reduced certification performance.
+The intuition is that by assigning random labels to data on the trigger distribution, the model cannot learn a stable mapping, which leads to low-confidence predictions.
+This reduces certification performance since certifiers rely on clear differences between the output logits (\cref{eq:1}).

 This poison dataset $D^\mathrm{poison}$ is combined with the benign dataset $D^\mathrm{benign}$ into the training set $D^\mathrm{train} = D^\mathrm{benign} \cup D^\mathrm{poison}$, on which the victim trains their model.